Jacksonville Nephrology

 Eight 8oz (64oz) cups of water a day does not apply to everyone.
 Each person requires different fluid intake daily based on unique and individual needs.
 Those with sedentary lifestyles, like office staff, do not require as much fluid as those exerting themselves, like construction workers.

 A fluid can be easily classified as something that you put in a cup.
-However, many foods have high water contents, making that an additional source of fluid, called insensible fluids.
+However, many foods have high water contents, making that an additional source of fluid, called an insensible fluid.
 However, for simplicity, focus on the actual fluid that you drink, not the water content in foods.

 How much fluid is too much?
 Tune back in for the next Kidney Korner to find out.